ovh/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/how_to_configure_android/guide.en-us.md

 > [!primary]
 >
-> For more information on setting up an email address from the Gmail app on Android, see [Google Help Center](https://support.google.com/mail/answer/21289?hl=en&co=GENIE.Platform%3DAndroid&oco=1#zippy=%2Cadd-an-account).
+> For more information on setting up an email address from the Gmail app on Android, see the [Google Help Center](https://support.google.com/mail/answer/21289?hl=en&co=GENIE.Platform%3DAndroid&oco=1#zippy=%2Cadd-an-account).

 [MX Plan - Configuring an email address in Gmail for Android](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_android).